merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 For each header, the output mode(s) that it is applicable to are listed after the description.
 The headers you can choose from for `modules_custom` output end in either `[modules output mode]` or `[all output modes]`.

 Just as with `--list-available-modes`, you must provide your input file(s) for this to work.
 In fact, some headers will change depending on which input types you provide.
-You will see additional possible headers if you use the `--add-copy-number` or `--add-coverage` flags (though this only works for single sample inputs, not for Multi Mode - if you wish to get custom output for Multi Mode, it is best to construct your custom header list by examining the possible headers for your given parameter set for a SINGLE sample from your input file).
+You will see additional possible headers if you use the `--add-copy-number` or `--add-coverage` flags (though this only works for single sample inputs, not for Multi Mode - if you wish to get custom output for Multi Mode, it is best to construct your custom header list by looking at the possible headers for your given parameter set for a SINGLE sample from your input file).

 **Using custom output mode**